haikyuu/monorepo/README.md

 In the [lerna readme](https://github.com/lerna/lerna#independent-mode), there is `independent` flag.
 Let's add it to our `package.json`

 Now, let's change the assets package and run `lerna version`.
+We get an error saying we need to update the `version` to `independent` inside `lerna.json` as well.